-Expert FAQ on Indian Sandstone Paving
+Expert Answers on Indian Sandstone Paving

 Find clear answers to common questions about Indian sandstone paving for UK patios, paths and garden landscaping.
 This FAQ covers sandstone colours, riven and smooth finishes, calibrated thickness, natural variation, sub-base preparation, full mortar beds, drainage, sealing, cleaning, jointing and long-term outdoor performance.